yzyly1992/PWP-Lib-Search/README.md

 Beta 2.2.0: Add image lazy load, tremendously increase the performance.
 Remove the wrong data from json.
 #### 2020-04-17
 Beta 2.2.1: Change the wiki object accordingly depending on whether it has information.
 Fix all minor error about href contents.
+#### 2020-04-22
+Beta 3.0.0: Add other data type: people and texture.
+On difficulty of switching data.

 ## Available Scripts